 For instance, here I’m logged in, about to share a post from my blog through the blog’s page on Google Plus:

-Similarly, I could add photos or video.
-One nice thing is that you can easily enter the URL of any YouTube video you might have, so that you add that video to your page without having to upload:
+Similarly, I could add photos or videos.
+One nice thing is that you can easily enter the URL of any YouTube video you might have so that you add that video to your page without having to upload it:

 Managing Your Pages

 It’s perfectly acceptable for you to have multiple pages.
 If you’re a business with several popular products, you might want pages for both the business and the products.

 Google itself does this, with a page for Gmail existing separately from Google.

 You could also do pages for particular events, though right now, there’s no event-specific type of support, as you’d find with Facebook, such as designating a particular date.

 To get to manage all your pages, look up at whatever profile picture is shown in the top left corner, then click on the drop-down arrow:

 The drop-down option (shown with the first arrow) makes a list of all your pages appear so that you can switch while logged in and act as if you are one of them.

 At the bottom of the menu, a “Manage your pages” link brings up a list of all your pages: